FormulaMonks/schemer/README.markdown

 Removes the `user_id` column the next time the `Widget` class is loaded.

+Feeling more confident and ready to make that big leap to migrations?
+Just run:

+    rake schemer:migration

+To get:

+    Migration from schema declarations in User, Widget

+    create_table :users do |t|
+      t.string :username
+      t.string :password
+      t.string :email
+    end

+    create_table :widgets do |t|
+      t.string :name
+    end

+Then you can paste the output into a migration file, setup your columns (don't forget your indexes!) and get rid of your `schema` calls in the listed classes and you're on your way to the big leagues!

 **NOTE:** All columns are created as string columns.

 Installation